w3c/encrypted-media/TEAM.md

     git commit --amend
     ```

-1. If the commit message needs to be updated (i.e. To add "Fix #\<bug ID\>: "), do one of the following and update the message:
+1. If the commit message needs to be updated (e.g., to add "Fix #\<bug ID\>: "), do one of the following and update the message:
     * Run `git rebase -i origin/gh-pages` then use `reword` to select the commit(s) to reword.
     * Run `git commit --amend` and edit the last commit message.